tientp-floware/mgodb-stream/README.md

-# IOT GATEWAY
+# Floware MongoDB Change stream
-We create to allow get infomation from device and sensor.
+We create this to do test lab.
 ## Getting Started

-We should read Postman, our provide API via RESTful or via other methods.
+Our provide API via RESTful or via other methods.

 ### Prerequisites